s-ben/dcrdocs/docs/advanced/navigating-politeia-data.md

 ![Folder for version 2 of the example proposal](/img/politeia/prop-version2.png)

-**payload** folder contains an index.md file, which has the full text of the proposal and any images associated with the proposal
+The **payload** folder contains an index.md file, which has the full text of the proposal and any images associated with the proposal

-**plugins/decred** folder contains comments.journal (comments and up/down vote data) and, for proposals that have opened for voting, a ballot.journal file which contains ticket voting data
+The **plugins/decred** folder contains comments.journal (comments and up/down vote data) and, for proposals that have opened for voting, a ballot.journal file which contains ticket voting data

 **00.metadata.txt**: data about proposal submission.